When buying a car, never tell the salesperson your budget

 There are reasons why a dealership might give you worse financing than you could get with your bank.
 Here are eight reasons that the dealership might not be your best auto financing option:

-- Lack of competition: When buyers don’t shop around for financing and rely solely on the dealership’s financing options, the dealership has less incentive to offer competitive terms.
+8. Lack of competition: Relying solely on dealership financing without shopping around reduces competition, giving the dealership less incentive to offer competitive terms.

-When deciding how to finance your next automobile purchase, it is important to keep your options open and not commit to a dealer’s financing.
-A little extra effort to shop around on your part can save you thousands of dollars over the life of the loan.
+When deciding how to finance your next automobile purchase, it is important to keep your options open.
+You don’t want to commit to a dealer’s financing.
+A little extra effort to shop around for the best financing can save you thousands of dollars over the life of the loan.